risc0/risc0/examples/prorata/README.md

 Hash: SHA512

 Wed 31 May 2023 05:47:01 PM UTC
 We, the auditors, have examined the records and capitalization of InGen Corp.
-In our opinion the records are adequate and the cap table is free of material misstatement.
+In our opinion the records are adequate and the cap table referenced below is free of material misstatement.
 1042f70d38c9e980c14f449714952e04c8aab41967f2ffcafa02cda9ec9dce22  sample/ingen.csv
 -----BEGIN PGP SIGNATURE-----